The Copenhagen canals are glowing with lights on the kayaks and decorations on the building on the Santa Lucia Parade, Copenhagen

 When is Saint Lucia Day Celebrated in Copenhagen?

-Every year, on the 13th of December, Saint Lucia Day is celebrated across Copenhagen.
+Every year, on December 13th, St Lucia Day is celebrated in Copenhagen.

 Santa Lucia parade first started in Sweden and spread to Denmark in 1944.

-Many churches, hospitals, and schools celebrate Saint Lucia Day.
+Many churches, hospitals, and schools celebrate St Lucia Day in Copenhagen.
 The event holds a special place for many and is an important event of their December festivities.

 What is the Santa Lucia Parade?